 - g) Pranks of any kind will not be tolerated - h) As a matter of personal responsibility in concert with environmental justice, littering will not be tolerated.
 Students will be expected to pick up and appropriately discard what they have dropped. - For reasons of safety, protection of the physical plant, furnishings, and personal hygiene, gum chewing is not allowed on school property or on field trips. - j) Only middle school students may have a lock on their locker.
 The combination or key for the lock must be given to their homeroom teacher.
 No inappropriate pictures, open food or drink containers are allowed in lockers.
 Only magnetized accessories may be attached to the locker. - 3.
-Playground Behavioral Expectations - a) Students will play safely - b) Students will attempt to solve problems - c) Students will include everyone - d) Students will respect each other - e) Students will try to have fun for everyone - 4.
-Playground Guidelines - a) Students must stay on the playground at all times - b) All students must be accepted and allowed to play; no exclusive games or groups - c) A student must ask permission to enter the building during recess - d) Students must use appropriate language at all times - e) Frisbees, footballs, basketballs, nerf, and tennis balls are allowed on the playground - f) When the bell rings, students line up quietly and immediately.
-All playing stops - g) Middle school students (grades 6, 7, 8) will not be allowed on the play structure at anytime - 5.
-In order to maintain a safe play environment the following are NOT ALLOWED: - a) Wrestling, tripping, pushing, hitting, fighting, or pulling on clothing - b) Using hardballs such as softballs, baseballs, or golf balls - c) Footballs may not be punted (throws only) - d) Using wooden or metal bats - e) Using the walls of the building for any game - f) Climbing in or playing in the shrubs and trees - g) Jumping from, twisting, winding up the chain, or swinging doubles on the swings - h) Climbing up slides.
-Only one person may be on the slide at a time - i) Throwing bark chips, sticks, stones, fir cones, etc. - j) Playing with sticks
+Playground Behavioral Expectations - a) Students will play safely - b) Students will attempt to solve problems - c) Students will report problems to adults on duty at the time of the incident - d) Students will respect each other - e) Students will try to have fun for everyone - 4.
+Playground Guidelines - a) Students must stay on the playground at all times - b) Personal toys from home are not allowed unless the student has received permission from the teacher prior to bringing them. - c) All students must be accepted and allowed to play; no exclusive games or groups - d) A student must ask permission to enter the building during recess - e) Students must use appropriate language at all times - f) Students may not tackle, slide tackle, or otherwise make aggressive physical contact during games - g) Frisbees, footballs, basketballs, nerf, and tennis balls are allowed on the playground - h) When the bell rings, students line up quietly and immediately.
+All playing stops - i) Middle school students (grades 6, 7, 8) will not be allowed on the play structure at anytime - 5.
+In order to maintain a safe play environment the following are NOT ALLOWED: - a) Wrestling, tripping, pushing, hitting, fighting, or pulling on clothing - b) Using hardballs such as softballs, baseballs, or golf balls - c) Footballs and soccer balls may not be punted by students in grades K-3 (throws only) - d) Using wooden, plastic or metal baseball bats - e) Using the walls of the building for any game

+- f) Climbing in or playing in the shrubs and trees - g) Jumping from, twisting, winding up the chain, or swinging doubles on the swings - h) Climbing up slides.
+Only one person may be on the slide at a time - i) Throwing bark chips, sticks, stones, fir cones, etc. - j) Playing with sticks, pinecones or rocks - k) Rollerblading, skating or skateboarding

+6. Lunchroom Guidelines

-- k) Rollerblading, skating or skateboarding - 6.
-Lunch Room Guidelines - a) Please remember to walk, use inside voices and good manners at all times - b) For safety reasons, students must remain in the lunchroom.
+- a) Please remember to walk, use inside voices and good manners at all times - b) For safety reasons, students must remain in the lunchroom.
 Permission must be given to leave the lunchroom - c) Students need to remain seated while eating their lunch - d) Playing with and/or throwing food is absolutely NOT allowed - e) Conversation in the lunchroom must be kept at a moderate tone of voice - f) At the signal, students need to give their full attention to the lunchroom supervisor for dismissal procedures - g) Students are to remain seated until a lunchroom supervisor instructs the entire table to exit in a cooperative manner - h) Students will assist with wiping the lunchroom tables.